13 Best Backpacking Saw of 2026

 Cons

-For hikers who measure gear in grams and need a saw that actually cuts, the Laplander delivers without the weight penalty.
+For backpackers and bushcrafters who need a compact saw that actually cuts, the Bahco Laplander delivers without the premium price tag.

 Check Latest Price